 A triathlete and 2x Ironman finisher, Roy purchased Sportstats with his wife Isabelle Fradette in 1995, and transformed the Ottawa-based company into the largest race-timing institution in the world.
 A father of three, and diehard Senators fan, Roy has recently expanded his company abroad, with new offices opened in San Diego, Utah, Thailand, and Singapore.
 He recently oversaw a major re-launch of the Sportstats website at sportstats.ca, which holds data of more than six million athletes.
 He vows to run another Ironman soon.

 Few people in Canada have written, broadcast, or talked more about running and the runner’s experience than Mark Sutcliffe.
-It started when he turned his passion for running into a weekly column in the Ottawa Citizen, then he launched iRun and the weekly iRun radio show and podcast, then he wrote his book, Why I Run.
-Mark has completed 14 marathons and raised more than $50,000 for charity through his running.
+It started when he turned his passion for running into a weekly column in the Ottawa Citizen, then he launched iRun and the weekly iRun radio show and podcast.
+He has since written three books about running: Why I Run, Canada’s Magnificent Marathon and Long Road to Boston.
+Mark has completed 25 marathons and raised more than $200,000 for charity through his running.
 In addition to iRun, Mark has also launched several other publications, including the Ottawa Business Journal and the Kitchissippi Times.
-He also broadcasts regularly on CFRA, Rogers TV and CPAC.
+Mark hosts a daily talk show on 1310 NEWS in Ottawa and also appears regularly on Rogers TV and CPAC.

 More on Mark via whyirun.ca